 What you must do:

 How the Act is enforced: If you break any of these rules, even accidentally, a customer may make a complaint under the Privacy Act.

-How to avoid a complaint (external link) — Privacy Commissioner
+How to avoid a privacy complaint (external link) — Office of the Privacy Commissioner

 Collecting and using information about people, even a phone number and invoicing address, is an everyday part of doing business.
 You must: